On the Expressive Power of Geometric Graph Neural Networks: Synthetic Experiments on Expressivity

 \textbf{Results. } Despite the supposed simplicity of the task, we find that popular $\fG$-equivariant GNNs such as E-GNN \citep{satorras2021n} and TFN \citep{thomas2018tensor} may require more iterations that prescribed by GWL.
 Notably, for chains larger than $k=4$, all $\fG$-equivariant GNNs tended to require more than $(\lfloor \frac{k}{2} \rfloor + 1)$ iterations to solve the task.
 Additionally, IGWL and $\fG$-invariant GNNs are unable to distinguish $k$-chains.

-Table \ref{tab:kchains} points to preliminary evidence of the \emph{oversquashing} phenomenon \citep{alon2021on, topping2022understanding} for geometric GNNs.
+Table \ref{tab:kchains} points to preliminary evidence of the \emph{oversquashing} phenomenon \citep{alon2021on, topping2022understanding} for equivariant features in geometric GNNs.
 The issue is most evident for E-GNN, which uses a single vector feature to aggregate and propagate geometric information.
 This may have implications in modelling macromolecules where long-range interactions often play important roles.